Adosh74/Authenticate-RESTful-APIs/README.md

 # Authenticate-RESTful-APIs

-Basic  RESTful API using (node.js, express and MongoDB)
+Authentication for Basic  RESTful API using (node.js, express and MongoDB) by JWT.

 # Usage